videojs/videojs-contrib-hls/README.md

 #### loadedmanifest

 Fired immediately after a new master or media playlist has been downloaded.
-By default, the plugin only downloads playlists as they are needed.
+By default, the tech only downloads playlists as they are needed.

 ### Testing